 Ensure that indigenous women are equal before the law and have the same legal capacity as men to conclude contracts and administer property independent of their husband or any male guardian;

 Adopt legislation to ensure indigenous women and girls’ rights to land, water, and other natural resources on an equal basis with men, including their right to a clean, healthy, and sustainable environment, irrespective of their marital status or of a male guardian or guarantor, and that their full legal capacity is recognized and respected.
-States should ensure that indigenous women in rural areas have equal access as men to ownership and possession of and control over land, water, forests, fisheries, aquaculture and other resources that they have traditionally owned, occupied, or otherwise used or acquired, including by protecting them against discrimination and dispossession;
+States should ammend land and inheritance laws that guarantee indigenous women for individual and joint rights to ownership of land, as co-partners with inheritance rights to marital and maternal property and land, to ensure that indigenous women. have equal access as men to ownership and possession of and control over land, water, forests, fisheries, aquaculture and other resources that they have traditionally owned, occupied, or otherwise used or acquired, including by protecting them through special protective laws against discrimination, dispossession and abusive social practices like witch-hunting;

 Ensure that indigenous women and girls have adequate access to information on existing laws, including in their own languages, and opportunities to exercise their rights under the Convention;